Africa–India relations: Ancient trade relations

 Under Ptolemaic rule, Ancient Egypt dispatched two trade delegations to India.
 The Greek Ptolemaic dynasty and India had developed bilateral trade using the Red Sea and Indian ports.
 Controlling the western and northern end of other trade routes to Southern Arabia and India, the Ptolemies had begun to exploit trading opportunities with India prior to the Roman involvement but according to the historian Strabo the volume of commerce between India and Greece was not comparable to that of later Indian-Roman trade.
 The Periplus Maris Erythraei mentions a time when sea trade between India and Egypt did not involve direct sailings.
 The cargo under these situations was shipped to Aden:

 The trade started by Eudoxus of Cyzicus in 130 BCE kept increasing, and according to Strabo (II.5.12.):

 In India, the ports of Barbaricum (modern Karachi), Barygaza, Muziris, Korkai, Kaveripattinam and Arikamedu on the southern tip of India were the main centers of this trade.
 The Periplus Maris Erythraei describes Greco-Roman merchants selling in Barbaricum "thin clothing, figured linens, topaz, coral, storax, frankincense, vessels of glass, and silver and gold plate" in exchange for "costus, bdellium, lycium, nard, turquoise, lapis lazuli, Seric skins, cotton cloth, silk yarn, and indigo".
 In Barygaza, they would buy wheat, rice, sesame oil, cotton and cloth.

 With the establishment of Roman Egypt, the Romans took over and further developed the already existing trade.
 Roman trade with India played an important role in further developing the Red Sea route.
 Starting around 100 BCE a route from Roman Egypt to India was established, making use of the Red Sea to cross the Arabian Sea directly to southern India.
 Traces of Indian influences are visible in Roman works of silver and ivory, or in Egyptian cotton and silk fabrics.
 The Indian presence in Alexandria may have influenced the culture but little is known about the manner of this influence.
 Clement of Alexandria mentions the Buddha in his writings and other Indian religions find mentions in other texts of the period.

 Blanche D'Souza states that Hindus had, by 1st millennium AD, begun using monsoon-led trade winds to establish trading activities between western parts of India and Mozambique, linking these to other eastern coastal regions of Africa and Arabian peninsula.

 Medieval period relations

-Relations attained stronger levels during medieval times due to the development of trade routes between the Mediterranean and Asia, through Arabia.
+Relations attained stronger levels during medieval times due to the development of trade routes between the Mediterranean and Asia, through Arabia (see also: Indo-Mediterranean).
+The Islamic conquest of Indian subcontinent also further deepened relations with Islamic states in North Africa.
 Zheng He, a Chinese admiral met with the Malindi envoy present in Bengal.
 The Malindi traders had brought tribute of Giraffe for the Bengal sultan, so they gave one to the Chinese as well.
 Indian Hindu traders were reportedly present according to the records of Vasco da Gama in the south eastern African coast of Mozambique.